mfbx9da4/mfbx9da4.github.io/_projects/Language tool and anagram solver.md

 permalink: /language-tool
 ---

-This side project was implemented as a coding challenge for an employer.
-The challenge was to create something interesting using the words from the dictionary.
+Often people learning a foreign language have problems remembering the difference between similarly spelt or similarly sounding words.

-The project aims to help people disambiguate similarly spelt words via two main functions.
+This project aims to help people disambiguate similarly spelt words via two main functions.

-Firstly, it displays the dictionary in a tree format so that you may navigate words with the same prefixes.
-Upon clicking on a particular word it will fetch the wikipedia page for that particular word.
+Firstly, it organizes the dictionary by word prefix and displays it in a tree format.
+Navigating the tree to a leaf word will fetch the wikipedia page for that particular word.

-Secondly, for each word that you select it also finds all anagrams.
+Secondly, it efficiently computes all anagrams for any word selected.

-The project uses python for the word analysis and angular.js on the frontend.
-It was used by my girlfriend in some private english lessons that she gave.
+The project uses python for the word analysis and angularjs on the frontend.
+It was used successfully by my girlfriend in several private english lessons that she taught.